What Is Trauma Dumping? Examples, Signs, and Effects

 Trauma Dumping

-When a person is talking about their trauma, they may be so self-involved that they don’t realize how the topic is impacting their listeners.
+Trauma dumping impacts the listener as well as the person sharing.
+When someone is talking about their trauma, they may be so self-involved that they don’t realize how the topic is impacting those around them.
 The people around them may be having a range of reactions, from compassion to overwhelm to irritation to boredom.
 Or they may be experiencing something more dangerous: retraumatization.
 Retraumatization refers to the return of thoughts and feelings related to a traumatic event in your past.
-Trauma dumping can trigger this type of relapse in people who have suffered from trauma or PTSD.
+Trauma dumping can trigger this type of relapse in people who have suffered from trauma or PTSD (post-traumatic stress disorder).

-Recipients of trauma dumping may need to create boundaries to support their own well-being.
+Recipients of trauma dumping may need to address trauma dumping by creating healthy boundaries to support their own well-being.
 Set expectations by stating your needs and limits clearly.
 For example: “I understand this is something you need to talk about, but this topic is disturbing and triggering for me.
 I care about you and I want to spend time with you, but I can’t have any more conversations about this.”
 Listeners can also support the person to make a change.
 You might say to them, “I’ve noticed you mention this experience a lot.
 Have you thought about talking to a mental health professional about it?”

 Emotional Dumping on Social Media